 State governments establish homeschool laws and regulations, so every state is a little different.
 Before implementing a homeschool program, you should research Maryland’s homeschool laws to ensure you can abide by all the requirements.
 Homeschoolers in Maryland have various options to legally homeschool, including umbrella homeschool and portfolio options.
-Both the Maryland State Department of Education and the Home School Legal Defense Association explain these guidelines in great detail.
+The Maryland State Department of Education helps explain these guidelines in great detail.

 To homeschool in Maryland, parents must file paperwork, teach required subjects, and maintain a portfolio, among other things depending on their choice of home education methods.